What To Do When You’ve Been Injured on The Job in Texas

 - Injuries caused by falling objects

 - Being struck by or caught in heavy machinery

 No matter what type of workplace injury you suffer on the job, even if you think your only remedy may be workers’ compensation and your employer is being nice about it, you should still seek out a free consultation with an attorney.
 This will ensure you know your legal rights.

 No matter what industry you work in or what your job title is, you have the potential to suffer work injuries that can cause you to lose wages and potentially even lose your ability to work permanently.
-While each attorney at Liggett Law Group has seen a variety of types of injuries, some of the most common types include:

 When you are injured on the job, your prognosis can range from minor with a quick recovery to severe with permanent disability.
 Each injury is valid and important and was caused by someone or something.
 Your attorney can help you find out the root cause, take legal action against those responsible, and get you the financial recovery you need to cover medical costs, lost wages, emotional distress, and other damages.